GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: GNSS Fundamentals

 \subsection{GNSS Overview}

 Global Navigation Satellite System (GNSS), as its name suggests, is a satellite-based system which is capable to provide global localization service.
 Currently there are four independent and fully operational systems, namely GPS, GLONASS, Galileo and BeiDou.
-Each GNSS system consists of control segment, satellite segment and user segment, with user segment consisting of an unlimited number of receivers.
-The satellite segment is a constellation of satellites orbiting Earth at an altitude of about 20,000 kilometers (except for BeiDou's GSO/IGSO satellites), with their status being monitored and updated by the control segment.
-The navigation satellite continuously transmits specific radio signal from which the receiver can uniquely identify the satellite and retrieve the navigation message.
-The typical structure of the GPS L1 signal is illustrated in Fig.~\ref{fig:gnss_signal}.
-Each satellite has a unique Pseudo Random Number (PRN) code which repeats every 1ms.
-The navigation message (ephemeris), which contains satellite orbit and GNSS time parameters, is firstly combined with the PRN code and then used to modulate the high frequency carrier signal.
+The navigation satellite continuously transmits radio signal from which the receiver can uniquely identify the satellite and retrieve the navigation message.
+Taking the GPS L1C signal as an example, the final transmitted signal is composed of three layers, as illustrated in Fig.~\ref{fig:gnss_signal}.
+The navigation message contains parameters of the orbit, corrections of the clock error, coefficients of ionospheric delay and other information related to satellite's status.
+The orbit parameters, also know as ephemeris, contains 14 variables and is used to calculate the satellite's ECEF coordinate at a particular time.
+The satellite's clock error is modelled as a second-order polynomial, i.e., with 3 parameters.
+Each satellite is assigned a unique \ac{PRN} code that repeats every 1 millisecond.
+The 50 bit/s navigation message is first exclusive-ored with the PRN code and then used to modulate the high frequency carrier signal.
 After receiving the signal, the receiver obtains the Doppler shift (Section.~\ref{ssec:Doppler_introduction}) by measuring the frequency difference between the received one and designed one.
-The pseudorange measurement (Section.~\ref{ssec:pseudo_introduction}) is inferred from the PRN code shift which indicts the propagation time.
+The code pseudorange measurement (Section.~\ref{ssec:pseudo_introduction}) is inferred from the PRN code shift which indicts the propagation time.
 Finally the navigation message is uncovered by a reverse demodulation process.